 Weed out weak links in your security chain of defenses that leave your company vulnerable to costly breaches.GET THE EBOOK

 And it’s no mystery why mobile payment processing is so popular.
 Here are just a few of the benefits:

 - Convenience.
 No cash or cards are required.
 Everything is digital.

 - Speed.
 Transactions are completed in seconds.
 There’s no need to swipe credit cards, provide change, or even provide paper receipts.

 - Better budgeting.
 Since all transactions are digital, it’s easy to track purchases, spending, etc.

 - Safety.
 If cash is stolen, it’s gone.
-With digital pay, it’s easy to block the mobile wallet remotely to cut down on theft.
+With digital pay, it’s easy to block the e wallet remotely to cut down on theft.

 - Valuable data.
 Digital purchases deliver a wealth of valuable information about customers—information businesses can use to improve the customer experience, while giving deeper insights into their shopping behaviors, patterns, etc.

 The perks are undeniable.
 But in the days of high-profile phishing schemes and hackings, is there really a way for smaller businesses to mitigate risk to themselves and their customers in an increasingly digital world?
 Consider the fact the average amount an enterprise in North America shelled out for a breach was $1.3 million in 2017, while small and medium business owners paid about $117,000 on average, according to a 2017 report.
 So, what can businesses do to ramp up cyber security while providing customers with digital payment options?